Albert-Gao/veasy/docs/faq.md

 Very easy.
 Check this [section](/customize-add)

-## I have my own state for the field which want to add to the same state, how to do that
+## I wanna put my own field state under the same name of `veasy` field state, how to do that

 Very easy.
 Check this [section](/customize-reuse)